 - Wave Accessibility Extension: Firefox Web Extension – WAVE extension injects icons and indicators into your page to give feedback about accessibility and to facilitate manual evaluation.

 - https://wave.webaim.org/ (Heed the red errors more than anything)

 - https://webaccessibility.com/ (This is a page by page checker)

 - https://web.dev/measure/ (This will check other areas as well, with only the accessibility section needed)

-- https://achecker.ca/checker/index.php (take with a pinch of salt and just use as a backup)
+- https://achecker.ca/checker/index.php (Good as a backup)

 Alt-text (Alternative text) is a short piece of descriptive text associated with an image that describes the image to someone using a Screen Reader.
-The text may also be displayed if images are turned off and care also referenced by search engines.
+The text may also be displayed if images are turned off and are referenced by search engines.
 Effective alt-text therefore needs to be sufficiently descriptive to clearly convey what the image represents.

 Anything that cannot be fixed or amended will need to be declared in the site’s accessibility statement, clearly explaining to users why they might not be able to fully access specific content, how these issues are going to be resolved and any alternative options for accessing information.

-Overall we’re aiming for AA rating, so don’t worry about the AAA rating at the moment.
+Overall, we’re aiming for AA rating, so don’t worry about the AAA rating at the moment.